mydul/New-Test-Repo/README.md

 ## License

-Distributed for all student under the [personal](https://github.com/mydul) licence.
+Distributed for all student by [personal](https://github.com/mydul) licensing under the MIT license.

 ## Acknowledgements